tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 As good as this product overview is written, it doesn't make sense to me because I'm not the intended audience.
 I'm not a developer working with large data sets, nor am I involved in machine learning algorithms.
 I can't even understand what scenario would make sense where I'd have "time series data" with anomalies that I need to detect as part of a machine learning model that I'm building, even though this scenario is apparently applicable across industries.

 It's not the writer's responsibility to bring non-target users up from ground zero here, holding my hand through this knowledge domain and assuming I know nothing.
 But it would help to perhaps explicitly identify the audience here.
-Even without identifying the audience, though, it's pretty clear reading this overview that I'm not user envisioned for this product.
+Even without identifying the audience, though, it's pretty clear reading this overview that I'm not the user envisioned for this product.

 So how do you, as a technical writer, a person who is most likely an outsider to the domain you're working in, know if the overview makes sense to the intended audience?
 This is the whole crux of writing documentation: most of the time, you're an outsider to the knowledge domain, so it's hard to know what the audience already knows or does not know, and what you need to explain or what you can assume.